Service Learning FAQ

 How do I keep track of my hours so that I am sure that I get credit?

 A typed letter describing the work that you did and the total number of hours served that is signed by an adult supervisor is sufficient.
+You will upload this letter as a photo to your Mobile Serve account.

 Can I complete over 20 hours freshman year and have it count for sophomore year?